-- 2. Horizontal pipe runs must slope upwards towards the chimney at least 1/4"(6.4mm) per foot of horizontal run. - 3.
+- Horizontal pipe runs must slope upwards towards the chimney at least 1/4"(6.4mm) per foot of horizontal run. - 3.
 You must have at least 18"/457mm of clearance between any horizontal piping and the ceiling. - 4.
-The pipe cannot extend into the chimney flue (figure 9). - 5.
-Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid. - 6.
+The pipe cannot extend into the chimney flue (figure 4). - Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid.
+Screws may be no more than a maximum of 3"/76mm apart. - 6.
 It is recommended that no more than two (2) 90° bends be used in the stovepipe installation.
 The use of more than two 90° bends may decrease the amount of draw and possibly cause smoke spillage.
 Where possible, use only corrugated (non adjustable) elbows.
 These provide a better seal. - 7.
 The connector pipe must not pass through an attic or roof space, trusses, closet, or any concealed space, floor, ceiling, wall, or combustible construction.
 (See Chimney Connector Systems & Clearances, page 17.)
-A UL 103 HT Listed chimney must be used from the first penetration of ceiling or wall to the chimney cap.
+A manufactured chimney system listed to UL 103 HT must be used from the first penetration of ceiling or wall to the chimney cap.

-CAUTION: NEVER USE SINGLE WALL CONNECTOR PIPE AS A CHIMNEY - A HOUSE FIRE COULD RESULT.
+WARNING: DO NOT USE SINGLE WALL CONNECTOR PIPE AS A CHIMNEY - A HOUSE FIRE COULD RESULT.

-Figure 9 - Stovepipe/Flue Connections
+Figure 4 - Stovepipe/Flue Connections